Business Analytics for Managers and Entrepreneurs

 Data analytics represents a massive opportunity for business leaders, managers and entrepreneurs alike in modern globalised economies.
 In today's Information and Communication Technology (ICT) led business world, the nature of data has moved from static spreadsheets to being highly interactive dynamic representations from multiple sources, which provide rich insights on markets, firms, competitors, consumers and networks.

-1. An appreciation of how business analytics can equip managers and entrepreneurs with critical tools and technologies, which would enable them to use freely available information for their own benefit
+- To gain an appreciation of how business analytics can equip managers and entrepreneurs with critical tools and technologies, which would enable them to use freely available information for their own benefit.

-2. An awareness of what tools and technologies exist which can be freely used to harness the power of analytics on data sets of varying sizes and content
+- To gain an awareness of what tools and technologies exist which can be freely used to harness the power of analytics on data sets of varying sizes and content.

-3. Essential analytical skills of handling, analysing and manipulating data in order to generate insights about businesses, markets, consumers and competitors
+- To gain essential analytical skills of handling, analysing and manipulating data in order to generate insights about businesses, markets, consumers and competitor.

-4. To learn simple but powerful visualisation techniques which can reduce the complexity in large data sets
+- To learn simple but powerful visualisation techniques which can reduce the complexity in large data sets.

-5. Using simulations to explore scenarios and optimise decision making in different business functions and markets
+- To use simulations to explore scenarios and optimise decision making in different business functions and markets.

-1. Obtain a critical understanding of principal theoretical approaches to analysing large data sets available in the modern business world
+- Have obtained a critical understanding of principal theoretical approaches to analysing large data sets available in the modern business world.

-2. Develop key analytical skills of analysing these datasets using modern computational tools and techniques from a practitioners’ point of view
+- Have developed key analytical skills of analysing these datasets using modern computational tools and techniques from a practitioners’ point of view.

-3. Gain overall perspective on the importance of data analysis and other quantitative techniques in both strategic and tactical decision making faced by managers and entrepreneurs in the modern business world
+- Have gained overall perspective on the importance of data analysis and other quantitative techniques in both strategic and tactical decision making faced by managers and entrepreneurs in the modern business world.

-4. Evaluate typical data related questions faced by managers and entrepreneurs, and be able to devise analytical strategies to tackle these problems
+- Evaluate typical data related questions faced by managers and entrepreneurs, and be able to devise analytical strategies to tackle these problems.

-5. Critically differentiate between the questions which can be tackled using quantitative methods and large data sets and which cannot be answered using the same, but which requires a mixed approach
+- Critically differentiate between the questions which can be tackled using quantitative methods and large data sets and which cannot be answered using the same, but which requires a mixed approach.

 No additional information available.